On polynomials of small range sum: Introduction

+Similar arguments were applied in \cite{GSzL} concerning the direction problem when the order of the field is $p^2$.

-It is natural to hope that the characterization of polynomials of Theorem \ref{thm:main} would also give us back the descriptive result of Lovász and Schrijver \cite{LS}, and indeed as a Fourier analytic application of Theorem \ref{thm:main} we obtain a new proof for the following theorem. \begin{theorem}[Lovász-Schrijver] Assume $p$ is a prime which is large enough.
+It is natural to hope that the characterisation of polynomials of Theorem \ref{thm:main} would also give us back the descriptive result of Lovász and Schrijver \cite{LS} for large enough primes, and indeed as a Fourier analytic application of Theorem \ref{thm:main} we obtain a new proof for the following theorem. \begin{theorem} Assume $p \ge 47$ is a prime which satisfies the conclusion of Theorem \ref{thm:main}.
 Then up to an affine transformation, there is a unique set in $\AG(2,p)$ of cardinality $p$ determining exactly $\frac{p+3}{2}$ directions.
 All of these sets are affine equivalent to

 \end{theorem} The previous presentation is borrowed from Szőnyi \cite{around} due to its simplicity.
+Let us remark that the above result was reproved and extended by Gács \cite{Gacs_dir}.
 As an additional benefit we provide an explicit description of the Lovász-Schrijver construction based on projection polynomials listed in Theorem \ref{thm:main}. \\